-The climate in La Pine is typical of the east slopes of the Cascade Mountains, with most of the annual precipitation coming as winter snow or fall and spring rains.
-Summers are dry and prone to frequent thunderstorms.
-These thunderstorms frequently cause multiple fire ignitions.
+Historically, the Bend area was a mix of forest types including ponderosa pine, some open tracts of western juniper, bitterbrush, sage and open grasslands.
+Forests in the higher elevations were composed of mixed conifers.
+The climate in greater Bend is typical of the east slopes of the Cascade Mountains, with most of the annual precipitation coming as winter snow or fall and spring rains.
+Summers are dry and prone to frequent thunderstorms with lightning storms producing multiple fire ignitions.